top of page

 Screen Shot 2021-05-02 at 9.15.58 PM.png

-"The instructions are so confusing, how am I suppose to know these measurements?"
+"The instructions are so confusing, how am I supposed to know these measurements?"

 -User # 2